What should I do with my ...?

 Do bottles and cans need to be rinsed before being placed in the bins?

 No, but please empty them first.
 While it is preferable that containers be placed into the bins be empty, they will be recycled regardless.
-All trapped liquids get squeezed out in the recycling process.

 Do I have to rinse out my recyclable containers before placing them in the bin?